Spelt Sourdough Bread – Nutty, Crusty, and Easy to Make at Home

 Don’t get hung up on the math stuff since I’ve done it for you.
 As you can see in the first picture below, this is a wetter dough.

-- Squelch all of the ingredients together.
+- Mix by squeezing it all of the ingredients together with your hands.

 - When dough has doubled, remove it from the container and shape.